Our Wellington and Manawatū campuses are open, Auckland remains closed at AL3. More information.

 The Short Loan Collection contains text books and other high demand material which is available for either 2-hour or 3- day loan.
 This is a self-service collection with a self-check machine for borrowing and returns.

-This is a large collection with wide subject coverage of all disciplines taught from the Manawatū campus, including distance courses.
+This is a large collection with wide subject coverage of all disciplines taught from the Manawatū campus.
 Manawatū Library has the main humanities, social science and business collections and the collection is also strong in the sciences, in particular veterinary science, agriculture and horticulture.
 There are significant back runs of journals.

 The Junior collection of children's fiction, non-fiction, picture books and other junior material supports the Institute of Education.